AuxXxilium/arc/README.md

 * **Guided setup** — Choose Model → Build Loader → Boot Loader, with DSM version, addons and modules picked for you and changeable before the build
 * **Wide hardware support** — 4.4 and 5.10 based platforms, drivers for many controllers and NICs, SATA PortMap and DTS map options for the disk layout
-* **Custom kernels** — on the 5.10 platforms with DSM 7.3 and later, choose between Synology's stock kernel and [arc-custom](https://github.com/AuxXxilium/arc-custom)'s kernels with hybrid CPU, wider hardware and 64 thread support
+* **Custom kernels** — on the 5.10 platforms with DSM 7.3 and later, choose between Synology's stock kernel and [arc-custom](https://github.com/AuxXxilium/arc-custom)'s kernels with hybrid CPU and wider hardware support
 * **Arc Patch** — a serial and MACs for the chosen model, with AME, QuickConnect, push notifications and more; or bring your own, or use random ones
 * **Addons and modules** — select addons (stable and beta) and kernel modules per build
 * **Hardware options** — NIC order, fan control, CPU scaling governor, GPU passthrough (IOMMU), USB disks as internal, eMMC and SATA DOM boot